imnotryan/PersonalProjects/Water Level Sensor/README.md

 21x Male to Male DuPont wires (F to M and M to M for $6.99 total on Amazon)

-Important info about DS3231 software and hardware connections: http://www.rinkydinkelectronics.com/library.php?id=73
+Important info about DS3231 RTC software and hardware connections: http://www.rinkydinkelectronics.com/library.php?id=73 LCD software driver can be found in Arduino's Library Manager

-Hardware Connections:
-*"Power" Section (top left) of Arduino
-- Use the 3.3V to use with pull-down resistor with
+Look at picture in this repository to see hardware connections